t3-nramirez/AzureLabs/Lab1-MigrateYourData/README.md

    1. From the left-pane menu, select `Resource groups` and select your resource group
    2. Select the resource of type Azure Cosmos DB account
    3. Select `Data Explorer` on the left-pane menu
-   4. Notice 'Collections' is empty - this is OK.
+   4. Notice `Collections` is empty - this is OK.
 It shows you have a Cosmo DB instance and after you restore the database, it will have the product data

 #### Restore the Data to our Cosmos DB